KonoSuba: Popularity

 The KonoSuba light novels have been quite popular.
 By March 2, 2016, the 11-volume series had a total of 1.5 million copies in print, each volume selling 136,000 copies on average.
 In January 2018, the light novel series ranked first among the top 50 best selling digital manga and light novels in worldwide stores by BookWalker.
 By February 2019, the light novels had 6.5 million copies in print.
-In a review of the first novel, Andy Hanley praised the series' comedy reflected in the "tired genre" as well as its cast finding them appealing based on their traits.
+By November 2021, the novels had a total circulation of 10 million copies.
+In a review of the first novel, Andy Hanley of UK Anime Network praised the series' comedy reflected in the "tired genre" as well as its cast finding them appealing based on their traits.
 However, Hanley criticized the short length of the first volume.
 The series won BookWalker's 2016 Grand Prix Award.

 In 2016, the anime was voted as the tenth-best TV anime in the Newtype 2015–16 Awards.
 KonoSuba also finished runner-up for Best Comedy in the Crunchyroll's Anime Awards 2016 to Haven't You Heard?
 I'm Sakamoto.
 In 2019, the anime won "Isekai Series of the Decade" at the Funimation's Decade of Anime poll, where the fans voted for their favorite anime across multiple categories.